 Vicia faba is a familiar legume consumed by millions of people.
-The flower in itself is very unique and attractive.
-The seeds and plants are commonly known as Faba Bean, Fava Bean, or Broad Bean.
-Though I have been familiar with fava bean, which is a high protein legume, since childhood, I had never seen the plant until a recent walk in London where I saw it planted in a border on the sidewalk.
+The flower in itself is very unique and attractive, and the seeds and plants are commonly known as Faba Bean, Fava Bean, or Broad Bean.
+Though I have been familiar with the fava bean, which is a high protein legume, since childhood, I had never seen the plant until a recent walk in London where I saw it planted in a border on the sidewalk.

 Vicia faba belongs to the Leguminosae or Fabaceae family of plants.
 This plant with origins in western Asia.
-It has been cultivated since 7000-4000 B.C. and has spread throughout Asia, Europe, and Africa.
+It has been cultivated from 7000-4000 B.C. and has spread throughout Asia, Europe, and Africa.

 The plant is an erect herb.
 It grows up to 2 meters or 6 feet high.
 Broad Bean fixes nitrogen.
-Vicia faba has oblong green leaves.
-They are arranged alternately.
-The flowers are fragrant.
-They are white in but they have a black or dark spot on them.
-They look similar to the pea flower.
-They grow in clusters.
+Vicia faba has oblong green leaves which are arranged alternately.
+The flowers are fragrant and white but they have a black or dark spot on them.
+They look similar to the pea flower and grow in clusters.
 They appear toward the top of the stem.

 The Vicia faba seeds are oblong in shape.
-They range in color from green to brown.
-They appear in pods that could be as long as 18in or 45cm.
+They range in color from green to brown and appear in pods that could be as long as 18in or 45cm.
 They are picked when they are green in color but the color can change to black as they mature.

-In Spanish, it is called Haba, and in Iran, similar to many other Middle Eastern countries these beans are called Baghali where it is used in a popular national dish called “Baghali Polo”, a steamed dish mixed with rice and dill and accompanied by Saffron Chicken.
+In Spanish, it is called Haba, and in Iran, similar to many other Middle Eastern countries these beans are called Baghali which is used in a popular national dish called “Baghali Polo”, a steamed dish mixed with rice and dill and accompanied by Saffron Chicken.
 People with inherited Hemolytic Syndrome could have a bad anemic reaction to fava beans.
-Due to this reaction in ancient Greece they called them the beans of death.
+Due to this reaction in ancient Greece, they called them the beans of death.